wharvex/hespr/README.md

      Write! "yes"

 blok load||
+{{ Next line: three variables named divisorArg, divisorArg2, and a, all of type int, are declared }}
+flux divisorArg divisorArg2 a, int
+{{ Next line: two variables named myStr and myStr2 of type string with length range 1 to 5 are declared }}
-flux divisorArg divisorArg2 a, int flux myStr myStr2, str 1 -> 5
+flux myStr myStr2, str 1 -> 5
 flux myArr, str arr 5 -> 7
 flux myChar2, char
+{{ Next line: a constant with name myStr3 and value "what" is declared.
+Another constant with name myInt and value (5 + 7) is declared. etc... }}
 perm myStr3 "what"; myInt (5 + 7); myInt2 99; myChar 'a'
      {{ expected output: 1 }}
      gcdRec!
 57 (25 + 1) $divisorArg